ptsteadman/notebook/stories/summer-of-kms.md

 things had calmed down.

 "Okay, okay, yeah," said Elkie.
 The faces of the other programmers hovered in the darkness.
-After talking about the guy with fifteen thousand Twitter followers, Elkie explained that her idea was a dating app that let gay people set up their straight friends.
+Elkie explained that her idea was a dating app that let gay people set up their straight friends.
 The group laughed, and started asking clever questions, all with the implicit assumption that this app, the actual software of it, would never exist.